Parents and Guardians

 - Uses of money (buying, selling)

-- United States national holidays (Columbus Day, Independence Day, Martin Luther King Day, Presidents' Day, and Thanksgiving)
+- United States national holidays (Indigenous People's Day, Independence Day, Martin Luther King Day, Presidents' Day, and Thanksgiving)

 - Important United States symbols (United States flag, Pledge of Allegiance, current president, National Anthem melody)